 Los Muchachos

-During the mid-Sixties, there was a thriving Latin music scene at a Boston nightclub called The Cave.
-On Boylston Alley, which is now behind the Transportation Building in Park Square, the venue was a hotbed of authentic Cuban music which attracted polished dancers to its floor.
-So serious were these terpsichorists that some of the men had their trousers made without pockets so as not to “disturb the line of the body”.
+In the mid-‘60s, there was a thriving Latin-music scene at a Boston club called The Cave on Boylston Alley (now behind the Transportation Building in Park Square), and Los Muchachos performed nightly as the house band.
+A hotbed of authentic Cuban music, the venue attracted the incredibly polished dancers to its floor; so serious were some of the male terpsichoreans that they had their trousers made without pockets so as not to “disturb the line of the body.”

 (by Fiona Cortland)